 Each year the Fraternity presents several awards in recognition of outstanding service or performance by college chapters and their members.
+They can be viewed at TKE.org/AwardWinners.

 Top TKE Chapters

 The highest award for a collegiate chapter is the Top TKE Chapter Award, presented to the chapters chosen as outstanding by the Chief Executive Officer.
 Most Improved Chapter Awards are also given out for chapters that have remarkably improved their state over the course of a year.
 A full listing can be found in the Appendix.